Characteristics

 • regulates humidity inside the building

 According to temperature and humidity calculations, thermal insulation should be used to prevent the formation of dew points inside the wall.
-Calculations according to EN ISO 13788 show that for an apartment building with a perimeter wall thickness of 20.5 cm, 10 cm of wool with λ = 0.039 W / (m * K) is sufficient.

 Building insulation is applied in the same way as masonry technologies.
 As in any modern building, walls susceptible to moisture should be protected from humidity (for example, using liquid waterproofing).